Women and Low Self-Esteem: What’s the Connection?

 Set healthy boundaries to ensure that you avoid becoming burnt out.
-If you are struggling with self-esteem, putting a boundary in place may feel like failure, but it is vital to take care of yourself as well as those around you.
-Even asking your child to wait for five minutes whilst you finish your coffee may give you the time you need to recharge and be a better parent, than if you rush to meet their every demand.
+If you are struggling with self-esteem, putting a boundary in place may feel like a failure.
+But it is vital to take care of yourself as well as those around you.
+Even asking your child to wait for five minutes whilst you finish your coffee may give you the time you need to recharge and be a better parent than if you rush to meet their every demand.

 Online therapy is a great way to give yourself time to work on your self-esteem.
 A therapist can objectively help you to see all the many qualities you may have overlooked or rejected.
 Working with a professional can give you the courage to accept that you are far more successful than you give yourself credit for.

 Physical movement and exercise release endorphins, giving us a happy rush.
 Whether you set out for a brisk walk, a jog, or a cycle, you may find that you feel far better about yourself when you return home.